Blow-ups and normal bundles in connective and nonconnective derived geometries: Abstract

 One key difference between a geometric context and ordinary derived algebraic geometry is that the coordinate ring of an affine object in the former is not necessarily connective.
 When constructing generalized blow-ups, this not only turns out to be remarkably convenient, but also leads to a wider existence result.
 Indeed, we show that the derived Rees algebra and the derived blow-up exist for any affine morphism of stacks in a given geometric context.
 However, in general the derived Rees algebra will no longer be connective, hence in general the derived blow-up will not live in the connective part of the theory.
 Unsurprisingly, this can be solved by restricting the input to closed immersions.
 The proof of the latter statement uses a derived deformation to the normal bundle in any given geometric context, which is also of independent interest.

-Besides the geometric context which extends algebraic geometry, the second main example of a geometric context will be an extension of analytic geometry.
-The latter is a recent construction, and includes many different flavors of analytic geometry, such as complex analytic geometry, non-archimedean rigid analytic geometry and analytic geometry over the integers.
+Besides the geometric context which extends algebraic geometry, the second main example of a geometric context is an extension of analytic geometry as based on categories of Ind-Banach spaces or modules.
+The latter is a recent construction, and includes many different flavors of analytic geometry, such as complex analytic geometry, non-Archimedean rigid analytic geometry and analytic geometry over the integers.
 The present work thus provides derived blow-ups and a derived deformation to the normal bundle in all of these, which is expected to have many applications.